 The Company reviews, from time to time, if the Company meets the minimum threshold of the total number of independent non-executive directors as required under the Listing Rules.
 The recruitment process of the Company shall strictly adhere to the Nomination Policy.
 When considering the new appointment or re-appointment of independent non-executive directors, the Company shall take into account the factors as set out in the section of "Selection criteria and board diversity" under the section headed "Nomination Policy" in this Corporate Governance Report.
-The Board (and the Nomination Committee) shall assess the independence of independent non-executive directors reference to the independence criteria as set out in the Listing Rules on an annual basis to ensure that they can continually exercise independent judgement.
+The Board (and the Nomination Committee) shall assess the independence of independent non-executive directors with reference to the independence criteria as set out in the Listing Rules on an annual basis to ensure that they can continually exercise independent judgement.
 Each independent non-executive director is also required to inform the Company as soon as practicable if there is any change in his/her personal particulars that may materially affect his/her independence.
-It shall be mandatory for the Company to appoint a new independent non-executive director if all existing independent non-executive directors have served the Company for more than nine years under the Listing Rules.
+In light of the amendments to the Corporate Governance Code effective from 5 July 2025 ("Amended CG Code"), the Company must not have any long-serving independent non-executive director on the Board by the first AGM held after 1 July 2031.
+To comply with the Amended CG Code, the Board and the Nomination Committee will develop a succession plan for the existing long-serving independent non-executive directors.

 At the time of new appointment, all independent non-executive directors are invited and appointed as chairman or member of all the Board Committees of the Company.
 The Board believes that independent views and input can be made available to each board committee and subsequently referred to the Board.
-Occasions may arise when Directors consider that they need professional advice in the furtherance of their duties as a director.
+Occasions may arise when directors consider that they need professional advice in the furtherance of their duties as directors.
 The independent non-executive directors (as other directors) can seek advice from external professional advisers to discharge his/her duty at the Company's expense, where necessary.
-Also, the Chairman of the Board shall at least annually hold a meeting with independent non-executive directors without the presence of other directors to discuss major issues and any concerns.
+Also, the Chairman of the Board shall hold a meeting at least annually with the independent non-executive directors without the presence of other directors to discuss major issues and any concerns.
 Each member of the Board (including independent non-executive directors) is required to ensure that he/she can give sufficient time and attention to the affairs of the Company and contribute to the development of the Company's strategy and policies through independent, constructive and informed comments.